 Unless it’s a blue-collar worker.
 Mechanics, plumbers, construction workers, and other people who perform repetitive physical work are always considered nonexempt.
 The most practical implication of this is that they always qualify for overtime pay, regardless of how much they earn.

 Finally, it’s critical to point out that the pay thresholds mentioned above — commonly referred to as the overtime rule — are constantly in flux as different government factions push to adjust them.
 Be sure to watch the news and check with an employment attorney to make sure you’re complying with the latest requirements.
-Also have a look at the U.S. Department of Labor’s fact sheet on exemption to be sure that you’re paying people correctly.
+Also, have a look at the U.S. Department of Labor’s fact sheet on an exemption to be sure that you’re paying people correctly.

 The “Over It” Award Goes To …